 Silicone rubber is a remarkable material, known for high-temperature resistance and chemical inertness, but most interestingly for its elastomeric properties.
 Silicone applications include biocompatible sensors, soft robotics, sensitive mechanical sensors, and mechanically tunable devices.
 There is a strong desire to integrate electronics within silicone structures for these applications using a direct-write method, but silicone has low surface energy, making it difficult for direct ink writing inks to adhere.
-In this presentation, I will discuss our research into using the laser direct structuring (LDS) process on highly-flexible silicone (Smooth-On Ecoflex 00-30) doped with copper chromite to form copper circuits.
+In this presentation, the research into using the laser direct structuring (LDS) process on highly-flexible silicone (Smooth-On Ecoflex 00-30) doped with copper chromite to form copper circuits will be discussed.
 With laser micro roughening and chemically grown copper, LDS traces will have superior adhesion while being highly conductive and solderable.
 Minimum process parameters such as doping level and average laser power will be presented.
 Mechanical properties such as elastic modulus and peel strength were measured to increase with doping level.
 Representative traces were mechanically tested to determine breakage strain and maximum 60% elongation cycles.
 Meander and Hilbert fractal inductors were fabricated and their inductance measured, pre and post strain.
 A hemispherical helical trace was fabricated on a silicone bowl to demonstrate 3D fabrication capability.
 Preliminary examples of LDS traces on silicone-impregnated fabric will also be presented.

 Maximilian Kneidl from the Chair of Manufacturing Automation and Production Systems (FAPS) at FAU Erlangen-Nuremberg will then present the research project „INFINITE“ – Integrative functional expansion in electrical engineering for the automated production of intelligent insulation systems.